 NDIS participants will be able to pay for disability-related health supports through their plan budget.
 This means they can choose how their supports are provided.

-The Price Guide is a key reference to help participants, providers, plan managers and support coordinators discuss and prepare to include disability-related health supports in eligible NDIS plans.
+The NDIS Pricing Arrangements and Price Limits is a key reference to help participants, providers, plan managers and support coordinators discuss and prepare to include disability-related health supports in eligible NDIS plans.

-The additional disability-related health supports pricing structure and support levels are included in the 2019-20 Price Guide and Support Catalogue.
+The additional disability-related health supports pricing structure and support levels are included in the NDIS Pricing Arrangements and Price Limits.

 As we roll out the new funding approach for disability-related health supports, some supports may continue to be delivered by the state and territory health services until a participant has a plan review.